Vantiva: 1982: Thomson SA and its expansion

 In the 1990s, Thomson was known in Europe for its production of CRT televisions.

 In 1982, both Thomson-Brandt and Thomson-CSF were nationalized due to the efforts of François Mitterrand.
 Thomson-Brandt was subsequently renamed Thomson SA (Société Anonyme), and soon thereafter merged with Thomson-CSF.
 The Thomson Group was created, comprising Thomson-CSF, which focused on radio and broadcasting equipment and later electronics for defense and aerospace, and Thomson Multimedia which focused on consumer electronics.
 In 1988, two years after General Electric acquired the RCA Corporation, GE sold its consumer electronics division to Thomson, in exchange for some of Thomson's medical businesses.
 Thomson Consumer Electronics was formed to market products under the GE and RCA brand names.
 In 1995, the French government split the consumer electronics from the defense businesses of Thomson Multimedia and Thomson-CSF prior to privatization in 1999.
 Following privatization, Thomson-CSF went through a series of acquisitions, including with Marconi plc, before becoming Thales in 2000.
 In 2005, Thomson bought Cirpack and Inventel.

+On February 13, 1997, Thomson Consumer Electronics announced it would close its RCA television plant in Bloomington, Indiana, shifting production to Ciudad Juárez, Mexico.

 In 2000, Thomson Multimedia purchased Technicolor from Carlton Television (owned by Carlton Communications) in the UK and began a move into the broadcast management, facilities and services market with the purchase of Corinthian Television, becoming Thomson Multimedia.
 In Q1 of 2001 it purchased the Broadcast Division of Koninklijke Philips (Philips Broadcast) then in 2002 acquired the Grass Valley Group, Inc. from Dr. Terence Gooding of San Diego, CA. Thomson then purchased the Moving Picture Company from ITV and the internet startup Singingfish, but then sold it to AOL in late 2004.
-In 2004, Thomson increased its stake in the Bangalore, India based company Celstream Technologies, which specializes in product engineering.
+In 2004, Thomson increased its stake in the Bangalore, India, based company Celstream Technologies, which specializes in product engineering.
 Cirpack, a softswitch manufacturer, was incorporated and acquired in April 2005.
 In July 2005, Thomson agreed to purchase PRN Corporation for $285 million.
 In December 2005, Thomson re-purchased the Broadcast & Multimedia part of Thales Group.